iancleary/infra/README.md

 I've landed on Virtual Box, with a few tricks to make SSH consistent across reboots.
 Port Forwarding!

+> TBD to add a repo, but search online for "Virtual Box Port Forwarding +SSH" and you'll find the solution.
+It maps a host port to a guest's port 22 (or whatever port the guest uses for the openssh server).

 So my solution, Virtual Box, allows me to use NixOS, have an immutable file system with rollbacks via GRUB entries, that I can pause/resume as needed.
 I really enjoyed learning Ansible, and it is a fantastic tool, but the discover of the recovery and rollback features of NixOS were a \*illuminating discovery for me.
 The build with fail if it causes issues with other parts of the configuration.

 ### NixOS

+I have dabbled with NixOS as a desktop Operating System and can say it is fantastic.

+> My NixOS Configuration is in the [iancleary/nixos-config](https://github.com/iancleary/nixos-config) repo.

 There are some excellent write up on Nix and NixOS, so I'll defer to them rather than repeat them (poorly) here: